According the National Council on Aging (NCOA), 6 out of 10 elders, defined as anyone 60 and over, have experienced some form of abuse.

 Elder abuse can include any of the following:

-Psychological Abuse – Bullying, name calling, intimidation, controlling behavior, persistent ignoring
+Psychological or Emotional Abuse – Bullying, name calling, verbal abuse, intimidation, controlling behavior, persistent ignoring

 Sexual Abuse – Inappropriate touching, involuntary engagement in sexual acts, or exposure to pornographic acts or materials